The Roots of Modern Ethics in the Ancient Near East

 Certain archaeological finds, like the Ebla Tablets, also raise questions about the modern scholarly consensus.
 The importance of “looking” in the right places according to the right timelines is explored in Timing the Walls of Jericho.

-I have not kept up with the state of Ancient Near East history, theology and thought, so this is why I read recently with interest the statements of Dr. William Lane Craig from an interview.
+I have not kept up with the state of Ancient Near East history, theology and thought, so this is why I read recently with interest some statements made by Dr. William Lane Craig.
 William Lane Craig is, perhaps, the preeminent Christian philosopher of the 21st Century.
-He has debated some of the sharpest and most respected atheists and agnostics in the world, and he is extremely well-educated.
+He has written volumes of scholarly works and has regularly debated the best and brightest skeptics on philosophical and other subjects.
+The great Richard Dawkins famously refuses to debate him.

-Thus, when he says something, it carries some weight.
+Thus, when Cr.
+Craig says something, it carries some weight.
 He recently commented on the subject matter of this blog piece as follows:

 “When these ancient texts were first unearthed by archaeologists in the late 1800s there arose a kind of school of thought among Old Testament scholars called pan-Babylonianism.
 The belief was very widespread among Old Testament scholars that the biblical stories were borrowed from these ancient Mesopotamian accounts.
 It is exactly what you described – a method of borrowing and then changing certain features, and these got written down in the Bible.
 That view has now been overthrown.
 It is now, I would say, the consensus that the Genesis accounts are not simply borrowed from these other ancient Mesopotamian myths.”

-I remember thinking in college that it didn’t make complete sense to me, but what do I know?
-Perhaps, Abraham influenced the Zoroastrians, and not the other way around.
+I remember being skeptical of that influence in college.
+It didn’t make complete sense to me, but what do I know?
+Now it seems plausible to me that Abraham’s descendants influenced the Zoroastrians, and not the other way around.

-(As a side note, we know that the descendants of Abraham had close relationships with Zoroastrians in the time period of the exile.
-The Babylonian exile ended about 538 BC (the 6th Century) when King Cyrus the Great became the benefactor of the exiled Jews after conquering the Babylonian Empire and released the Jews with his aid to go back to Canaan/Judea.
-(Encyclopedia Britannica) Cyrus was Persian.
-Cyrus was a Zoroastrian.
-Who is to say whether the Zoroastrianism of the conquering Persians influenced Jewish beliefs… or the other way around.)
+(As a side note, we know that the descendants of Abraham had close relationships with Zoroastrians in the time period of the Babylonian exile (about 538 BC).
+At that time, King Cyrus the Great (a Persian and Zoroastrian) became the benefactor of the exiled Jews after conquering the Babylonian Empire, and he inexplicably released the Jews with his aid to go back to Canaan/Judea.
+(Encyclopedia Britannica) Did the Zoroastrianism of the conquering Persians influence Jewish beliefs, or was it the other way around?)

 Craig goes on to comment on the similarities among those ancient myths: